SSL Certificate

 • the operating system that Apache is running on (OSX, Linux, or Windows)

 • we will require an authorized administrator's email address to send the verification to and approve the request.
 This needs to be an email address you have the ability to check for the incoming emails.
 Please make sure that the email account has been set up and is available before you provide us the email account to use, or the approval email will not be delivered.
-With an invalid or non-working email account, the SSL certificate will not be processed.
+With an invalid or non-working email account, the TLS certificate will not be processed.
 The options for the email address are below: (Select ONE of the following)

 • admin @ myvenue.org